 - OpenAI ChatGPT

 - Google Gemini

 - Anthropic Claude

-- Perplexity AI
+- Perplexity

-We used them all for each task because they produced some overlapping and some different results-each had insights to contribute.
+We used them all for each task because they produced some overlapping and some different results-each added value.
 In fact, the same genAI often yielded different results when we gave it the same prompt, even if only moments later.
 Each has unique strengths and weaknesses.
 GenAIs constantly evolve, so capabilities and limitations will change over time, most likely improving dramatically.